3minuterecord/dapTbElectricBus/README.md

 **calendar** - Service dates specified using a weekly schedule with start and end dates
 **shapes** - rules for mapping vehicle travel paths

+Blocks and trips in of themselves have no meaning in traveler facing capacity.
+Trips are vehicle trips, not passenger trips.
+A block is an ordered set of trips.
+Blocks historically are the basis for the paddles that operators pick up at "window dispatch" before they leave the yard to work the block on their shift.

 #### SME Notes